 Many moms-to-be experience morning sickness throughout the first trimester.
 Some women worry that prenatal vitamins may make their symptoms worse.

-Dr. Stephen Greenhouse of Shady Grove Fertility writes that if you experience side effects from prenatal vitamins such as nausea, for example, you can try to take them after dinner or closer to bedtime.
+Shady Grove Fertility writes that if you experience side effects from prenatal vitamins such as nausea, for example, you can try to take them after dinner or closer to bedtime.

 3. Eat a variety of healthy pregnancy foods.